Brighton & Hove Recovery College

 Southdown is working with the Primary Care Mental Health Practitioner Team (PCMHPT) at SPFT, who assess adults with mild to moderate mental health support needs and agree a treatment/support plan.
 Part of this plan offers access to Adult Wellbeing Courses which are co-produced and co-delivered by one of Southdown’s existing Brighton and Hove Recovery College Peer Trainers, alongside a Primary Care Mental Health Practitioner.

-Multiple Welcome Sessions will be available daily at the start of term.
+Multiple Welcome Sessions will be available at the start of term.
 These sessions are a great opportunity to visit the College prior to starting a course or attending a workshop with us.

 Am I eligible?